Prostate Cancer

 - Weakness or numbness in legs or feet

-It’s important to discuss the risks and benefits of prostate cancer screening with a physician to make an informed decision about testing.
-Most men should consider yearly prostate screenings beginning at age 50.
-Men at high risk (African Americans and men with a family history of prostate cancer before age 65) should consider testing beginning at age 45.
-Consider screening at age 40 if more than one first-degree relative is diagnosed before 65.
+Men should discuss the risks and benefits of prostate cancer screenings with their physician to make an informed decision about testing.
+Most men should consider regular prostate screenings beginning at age 50.
+Men at high risk (African Americans and men whose father, brother or son were diagnosed with prostate cancer before age 65) should consider testing beginning at age 45.
+Consider screening at age 40 if more than one first-degree relative was diagnosed at an early age.
+Prostate screenings can include the PSA (prostate specific antigen) blood test and DRE (digital rectal exam).

 Treatment Options

-Prostate cancer may be treated by different members of the cancer care team.
+Prostate cancer may be treated by different members of the cancer care team including urology, radiation oncology and medical oncology.
 Treatment options vary depending on how advanced the cancer is and if it has spread to other body parts.
-Physicians will determine the most appropriate treatment for each patient.
+Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, proton therapy, hormone therapy, chemotherapy, targeted therapy, vaccine treatment, bone-directed treatment, immunotherapy, cryotherapy, and palliative medicine.